-- 51. The second amendment was executed on December 24, 2009.
+- 58. The second amendment was executed on December 24, 2009.
 It provided a formulaic maximum commitment of either \$200 billion or the amount of the Companies' negative net worth from 2010 to 2012.
-Neither of these amendments affected the rights of the Companies' stockholders other than the United States. - 52.
-A contemporaneous Treasury memorandum characterized the latter amendment as a "temporary" measure "to support [the Companies] until Congress determines a more sustainable long-term path."
-It also confirmed that "[c]onservatorship... preserves the status and claims of the preferred and common shareholders."
+Neither of these amendments affected the rights of the Companies' stockholders other than the United States. - a "temporary" measure "to support [the Companies] until Congress determines a more sustainable long-term path."
+It also confirmed that "[c] onservatorship . . . preserves the status and claims of the preferred and common shareholders."
 (Emphasis added.)
-Indeed, Treasury officials, writing to the then-Secretary of the Treasury, explained that the Companies already had "moved from being a source of instability during the early stages of the crisis to a stable and critical source of mortgage financing to the market today," and that Fannie Mae and Freddie Mac had only drawn \$60 billion and \$51 billion, respectively, of the \$200 billion available to each. - 53.
+Indeed, Treasury officials, writing to the then-Secretary of the Treasury, explained that the Companies already had "moved from being a source of instability during the early stages of the crisis to a stable and critical source of mortgage financing to the market today," and that Fannie Mae and Freddie Mac had only drawn \$60 billion and \$51 billion, respectively, of the \$200 billion available to each. - 60.
 Treasury officials at the time of the last of these amendments also recognized that, as the text of the Recovery Act provides, the deadline of December 31, 2009, "constrained" Treasury's "ability to make further changes to the [Treasury SPAs]."